Error-331/code_tests/docs/bible/quotes.md

 **(2 Timothy 2:23 KJV)**

+### General habits

+*"Forbidding to marry, and commanding to abstain from meats, which God hath created to be received with thanksgiving of them which believe and know the truth."*

+*"For every creature of God is good, and nothing to be refused, if it be received with thanksgiving:"*

+*"For it is sanctified by the word of God and prayer."*

+*"If thou put the brethren in remembrance of these things, thou shalt be a good minister of Jesus Christ, nourished up in the words of faith and of good doctrine, whereunto thou hast attained."*

+*"But refuse profane and old wives' fables, and exercise thyself rather unto godliness."*

+**(1 Timothy 4:3-7 KJV)**

 ### Family, kids, etc.

 *"For it is written, Rejoice, thou barren that bearest not; break forth and cry, thou that travailest not: for the desolate hath many more children than she which